modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 end 'fun';
 ```

-The following restriction applies to modifications in types and functions, making types and function signatures in Flat Modelica easier to represent and reason about compared to full Modelica:
+The following restrictions apply to modifications in types and functions, making types and function signatures in Flat Modelica easier to represent and reason about compared to full Modelica:
 - Attribute modifiers must have constant variability.
 - Value modifiers in types can only have constant variability due to Flat Modelica scoping rules.
 - Value modifiers in functions can make use of non-constant components in the same function definition, but with simplified semantics compared to full Modelica.